ege621/thos-dataset/README.md

 - TensorFlow > 2.4.0 (The MultiHeadAttention block was introduced at this version.)
 - Mediapipe is **not** necessary to go through the notebook, since the landmarks are already extracted.

+## Running the code
+- You can split the jupyter notebook to multiple cells if desired.
+- The code iterates over a hyperparameter tuning loop, in which the hyperparameters can be manually entered.
+- The code supports the utilization of GPUs.
+Memory growth is also enabled.
+If your GPU has a compute capability greater than 7, you can also enable mixed precision.